Axway/platform-management-docs/content/en/docs/management_guide/overview.md

 date: 2021-08-12
 ---

-The Amplify Platform Overview left navigation comprises the following menu items:
+The Amplify Platform Overview left navigation comprises the following views:

 {{% alert title="Note" color="primary" %}}The available menus on the Amplify Platform Overview may vary based on your role and your organization's subscriptions.{{% /alert %}}